thehecktour/thehecktour/README.md

 - 👯 I’m looking to collaborate on [PokeAPI](https://github.com/PokeAPI)

-- 🤝 I’m looking for help with [Competitive Programming](https://codeforces.com/)
+- 🤝 I’m looking for help with [Codeforces](https://codeforces.com/)

 - 💬 Ask me about **Python and AWS**

 - 📫 How to reach me **thehacktour@gmail.com**

-- ⚡ Fun fact **I live in a city of 40 thousand inhabitants**

 <h3 align="left">Connect with me:</h3>
 <p align="left">